 I hope investors are happy with the outcome of the Scottish Independence vote.
 The only downside might be that the pound seems to be rising again as a result – this directly impacts the profits of many UK companies who export a lot or have major overseas operations.

 British Country Inns

 Today another General Meeting I attended was that of British Country Inns 2 – an EGM to change their Articles prior to listing on Asset Match.
 It and the position of the other associated EIS companies was described in our last newsletter.
 The new Articles contain a provision that enable the directors to refuse to register any share transfer at their absolute discretion, which I consider positively dangerous.
 But shareholders voted for it by a large majority.
 We shall see how this plays out in future.
-A fuller report will be put on the ShareSoc Members Network.
+A fuller report can be found here.